 - Routine appointments with a Doctor or Nurse

 - Phlebotomy (blood test) appointments

 - Routine telephone advice with a Doctor or Nurse

 - Home visits

-If you require an interpreter to attend your consultation please let the surgery know in advance and we will be able to book one for you.
+If you require an interpreter for your consultation please let the surgery know in advance and we will be able to book one for you.

-Due to the nature of General Practice, our GP and Nurse surgeries do not always run to time.
-If you have to wait more than 30 minutes beyond your appointment time, please inform our reception staff and we will do our very best to find an you alternative.
+Due to the nature of General Practice, our GP and Nurse surgeries do not always run on time.

 You can help us by:

 - Letting staff know if you have had to wait more than 30 minutes beyond your appointment time.
 Staff will do their best to help you, so please treat them with the same respect that you would expect to be treated with.